l3kn/nopoint/slide.md

 Move between slides the with the `<-` and `->` keys.
 Toggle fullscreen with the `up-arrow` key.
-Jump back to slide 1 with the `down arrow` key.
+Jump back to slide 1 with the `down-arrow` key.
 * * *

 # Le fuq is this?